-At this stage, you are to choose the sources to provide the needed contextual data.
+At this stage, choose which data sources to connect in order to provide the necessary contextual data.

-Now you can add a new orchestration in Salesforce IoT and build the necessary logic using the expression syntax used in formula fields.
+Now you can add a new orchestration rule in Salesforce IoT and build the necessary logic using the expression syntax used in formula fields.
 This way, it’ll be even easier to work with your existing data in Salesforce.

-When you are ready, activate the orchestration and look at the traffic view to understand how many people or devices are in each state.
-Before applying an orchestration, it is recommended to test whether it is designed correctly.
-Salesforce IoT platform trackers perform this task perfectly.
-They can provide a detailed view of the orchestration activity and help to identify any unwanted results.
+When you are ready, activate the orchestration and look at the traffic view to understand just how many people or devices are in each state.
+Before applying an orchestration, we recommend testing whether or not it is designed correctly.
+In fact, Salesforce IoT platform trackers perform this task perfectly.
+They can provide a detailed view of orchestration activity and help identify any unwanted results.

-Despite the low-code approach, configuring Salesforce IoT Cloud configuration is not that simple.
-Complex cases that include multiple events, conditions, and several data sources require the help of experienced IoT and Salesforce development companies that know how to unlock the full potential of this smart technology.
+Despite this low-code approach, configuring Salesforce IoT is not that simple.
+Complex cases including multiple events, conditions, and several data sources require the help of experienced IoT and Salesforce development companies that understand how to unlock this smart technology’s full potential.